John Herbinius

-John Herbinius (1632–1676) was a German writer and Naturalist - especially, examining and explaining the principles of Cataracts in rivers.
+John Herbinius (1632–1676) was a German writer and naturalist especially known for examining and explaining the principles of Cataracts in rivers.

 Biography

 He was born at Bitschen in the Duchy of Brieg in 1632.
 He studied at the University of Wittemberg, before being appointed as a Rector of the school in Bitschen and later in the city of Wohlau.